Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of interview and focus group studies

 Drawing from our data analysis and the memos recorded while following the STGT method, we have found some insights spanning various categories.
-Figure \ref{fig:mapping} illustrates the correlation between the challenges identified (Section \ref{sub:challenge}) and the strategies outlined (Section \ref{sub:strategy}).
-This mapping facilitates a comprehensive understanding of the relationship between specific challenges and the corresponding strategies.
+Figure \ref{fig:mapping} illustrates the correlation between the \textit{challenges} identified and the \textit{recommendations} outlined.